daos-stack/daos/docs/user/multi-user-dfuse.md

 Multi user dfuse is an operating mode of dfuse where it is able to provide filesystem access to multiple users/groups on a node through the same dfuse daemon.
-This can be used persistently on a node to provide data sharing and scratch style access or on-demand by specific users to allow others to access their data.
+This can be used persistently on a node to provide data sharing and scratch-style access or on-demand by specific users to allow others to access their data.

 ### Setup